 Per person, Twiliner includes one suitcase (maximum 23 kg) and one carry-on item (maximum 5 kg).
 These are transported in the luggage compartment.
 At the seat itself there is only space for small bags or backpacks.
 Additional luggage incurs charges.

-The company has developed a safety system for the sleeping position where seat belts and sleeping bags are mandatory.
-Twiliner cooperates with bus companies whose drivers are certified and trained for night routes.
-Two drivers are deployed on each journey who alternate.
+For the lying position, Twiliner has a special safety system where seat belts and sleeping bags are mandatory.
+The company works with bus operators whose drivers are trained for nighttime long-distance routes.
+Two drivers per journey alternate.